 An introduction to laptop disassembly

 Really the only time you would need to undertake full a complete laptop disassembly is perhaps if you are to replace a motherboard or laptop case.
 The majority of repairs or replacement will only require a few of these steps to be undertaken.

 However, manufacturers DO tend to follow a common pattern and a system when building laptops regardless of the brand and because of this we can follow as a guide these 8 steps that can be applied to ANY laptop as a guide.
-They show you how to disassemble any laptop regardless of manufacturer.
+They show you how to disassemble or how to open a laptop regardless of manufacturer.

 The aim of this exercise is to give you an overview of how to generically disassemble a laptop.
 The aim is to introduce the student to the various components found within a typical laptop and how you can replace them.

 - Move the locking slider to the ‘unlock’ position

 - Move the other slider in the direction of the arrow